CivicTechTO/ttc_subway_times/README.md

 ## How to Get Involved

 We discuss the project on [CivicTechTO's Slack Team](https://civictechto-slack-invite.herokuapp.com/) on the `#transportation` channel.
 This is probably the best place to introduce yourself and ask how you can participate.
+There are links in that channel to get access to ~1 month of the raw data in a `csv` or a PostgreSQL dump.
+You can also ask about getting read access to the database.
+Alternatively you can set up the scraper yourself and play with your own archive locally, hack away!

+If you're exploring the data, please write up your exploration in a Jupyter Notebook/RMarkdown/Markdown file and place it in the `doc/` folder and submit a Pull Request with details on what you explored.

-Otherwise have a look at open issues and comment on any thing you think you could contribute to or open your own issue if you notice something in the code.
+Otherwise have a look at [open issues](https://github.com/CivicTechTO/ttc_subway_times/issues) and comment on any thing you think you could contribute to or open your own issue if you notice something in the code.

 ## Sources of Inspiration
 Boldly following in [others' footsteps](https://blog.sammdot.ca/pockettrack-tracking-subway-trains-is-hard-9c8fdfb7fd3c?source=collection_home---4------0----------)